Aywa Runtime Documentation

 From dashboard token to a live runtime host.

 The dashboard issues a short-lived install token.
-The installer validates the signed license, pulls signed release artifacts, writes the local configuration, and registers the instance heartbeat.
+The Standard installer prepares one private runtime, writes local configuration, pulls a digest-pinned image, and registers the instance heartbeat.

 01